Palash90/iron_learn/README.md

 **Original Image**
 ![Original Image](image/images/original.png)

-I would have gone beyond this and targetted some more but was getting tired of waiting for the network to draw.
+I would have gone beyond this and targetted some more tricks but was getting tired of waiting for the network to draw.

 ## Architecture